Behavior Expectations

 Public Displays of Affection

-It is important that students demonstrate an attitude and behavior regarding interpersonal relationships that would be acceptable to people of various cultural, ethnic and religious backgrounds.
+It is important that students demonstrate an attitude and behavior regarding interpersonal relationships that is socially acceptable to a community comprised of people of various cultural, ethnic and religious backgrounds.
 Genuine feelings of affection may exist between students; however, public display of such affection on campus is not acceptable.
 Students must refrain from inappropriate behavior such as intimate and prolonged embraces, kissing, and similar actions that may be offensive to the general public on campus, on school transportation, and at school-sponsored events.

 Disciplinary Probation